Team-Tree-Dog/One-Word-Story/README.md

 ## General Description

-- A “One Word Story” local game intends to emulate an online game.
-Due to following *Clean Architecture* conventions, transforming this game in an online app is easily achievable, but we have made a conscious decision to focus on building the best functionality.
-- The game is played in the following way.
-One user opens the game, submits the number of players, their names, certain game parameters, and the game starts for each player in a separate window.
-Players take timed turns submitting words, which contribute to the story.
-After a fixed number of rounds, the game ends and the story is complete.
+- One Word Story is a common creativity game where a group of participants take turns contributing a word to a story with no communication on the story's heading.
+We thought this would be a perfect gmae to port online, where anyone can visit the website and contribute words to a story with random people around the world.
+- To play the game, you would navigate to the website, enter a display name, and hit play!
+You would be connected to other players and could begin contributing words to a story.
+When a game ends, the story is saved to the blog.
+Anyone can view the blog of all stories, like them, suggest titles, or add comments!

 ## Contributors